 Ordinary Member Lucas de Toca

-The positions of Secretary, Treasurer, Hep Consumer Representative and 2 x Ordinary Board Members remain vacant.
+The positions of Treasurer and Hep Consumer Representative remain vacant.

 As a third-generation Territorian, Maria was schooled in the nuances of living in multi-cultural and cross cultural societies.
 She believes family, resilience, passion, laughter, a willingness to remain inquisitive and strong friendships are the key elements which have enabled her to travel a less conventional leadership path.